-What happens to student loans when you retire?
+Are student loans forgiven when you retire?

 Are student loans written off at 65 or a certain age?

-Student loan forgiveness programs for senior citizens
+Student loan forgiveness programs for seniors

-Elderly student loan borrowers with federal student loan debt are eligible for the same loan forgiveness programs as other borrowers.
+There are no federal student loan forgiveness programs specifically for senior citizens.
+Retirees are eligible for the same loan forgiveness programs as other borrowers.

-- Public Service Loan Forgiveness
+- Public Service Loan Forgiveness (PSLF)